lunarenzo/BlockProt/README.md

 version will work with any recent Minecraft version, as long as you're running Java 17 or higher.
 It runs on any Spigot and any fork thereof and does **not** run on CraftBukkit.

-To get the latest updates the quickest, you can "watch" or "star" this repository or frequently check the [Release tab](https://github.com/spnda/BlockProt/releases).
+To get the latest updates the quickest, you can "watch" or "star" this repository or frequentl check the [Release tab](https://github.com/spnda/BlockProt/releases).
 Alternatively, it is also possible to [watch the resource](https://www.spigotmc.org/resources/blockprot.87829/watch) on Spigot, which will also notify you as soon as new builds get released.